devopseasylearning/Jenkinsfile-code-block/all.md

-# HOW TO SET AGENT
+# HOW TO SET NO AGENT

 ```
 pipeline {
-    agent any
+    agent none

     stages {
         stage('Hello') {